Creating In-App Purchase Products

 After confirming the purchase, users sign in to their App Store account, if they aren’t already signed in.
-If the product is configured with an opt-in incentive, the personal data sharing dialog appears, asking users to choose to share their information with you.
+If the product is a Magazines & Newspapers app with Newsstand kit implemented, and an opt-in incentive is configured, the personal data sharing dialog appears, asking users to choose to share their information with you.
 The prompt includes the opt-in incentive duration.
 Users can select Don't Allow in this dialog and still purchase the subscription.

-After users purchase the subscription, they receive a subscription confirmation email with information regarding the subscription they have purchased.
-The display name that you choose for your In-App Purchase product (as appropriate for this user’s territory) appears in the confirmation email as the “Name of Subscription.”
+After users purchase a subscription, they receive a subscription confirmation email with information regarding the subscription they have purchased.
+The display name that you choose for your in-app purchase product (as appropriate for this user’s territory) appears in the confirmation email as the “Name of Subscription.”

 Hosting Non-Consumable Products with Apple

-Apple can host up to 5 GB per app of your non-consumable products for you.
+Apple can host your non-consumable products for you.
 Apple provides a reliable and familiar experience for users and handles distributing products to their devices and restoring products if needed.

 When you host content with Apple, Apple stores your app’s content using the same infrastructure that supports other large-scale operations, such as the App Store.
 Additionally, Apple automatically downloads Apple-hosted content in the background even if your app isn’t running.